My summer at: Charles River Movers

 upon people, but it has also prepared me for my own future transitions.

-Another aspect of life that my job taught me was the ability to work together
+Another aspect of life that my job taught me was the ability to work together as

-mutual respect was essential to working together with maximum efficiency and
+was essential to working together with maximum efficiency and to be able to

-to be able to overcome any obstacles we encountered.
-Never was this more
+overcome any obstacles we encountered.
+Never was this more prevalent than

-are able to work together to our utmost potential in any situation.
+work together to our utmost potential in any situation.

 My summer job was not merely a job, it became one of the most valuable